discordeno/discordeno/site/docs/nodejs/Structures/create-structure.md

 }
 ```

-The first recommended way would be of course:
+The first recommended way would be:
 ```js
 client.helpers.sendMessage(channelId, {content: 'hello'})
 ```